 The flavor difference with this type of white wine is a crucial qualifier.
 While still incredibly light, pinot blancs contain a notable muskiness, both on the nose and the tongue.
 The best pinot blancs will even take on nutty notes, as well.
 Their medium bodies don’t overwhelm with their unique mix of heavy and light flavors, however.
 You’ll find a glass of pinot blanc carries bits of pear, lemon and yellow apple mixed with star anise, walnuts, applewood and mulch.

-Pinots blancs finish on a slightly sour note due to its stable levels of acidity.
+Pinots blancs finish on a slightly sour note due to their stable levels of acidity.
 Oak-barrel aging can tame this, which is a conventional treatment in pinot blancs from the United States, Canada and Argentina.
 Lighter versions aiming to stress the fruity and sour notes will skip any oak aging, though.
-Blancs with this treatment are traditionally sourced from northwest Italy, go by the name Pinot Bianco and have a lighter, brighter finale.
+Blancs with this treatment traditionally come from northwest Italy, go by the name pinot bianco and have a lighter, brighter finale.

-All together, the pinot blanc makes for a delightful white wine with equally expressive fruit and wood notes.
+Altogether, the pinot blanc makes for a delightful white wine with equally expressive fruit and wood notes.
 While it is fresh and flavorful, it doesn’t aggressively linger on the tongue.
-Pinot blancs are fit for dishes it won’t have to fight against, such as:
+Pinot blanc is fit for dishes it won’t have to fight against, such as:

 - Quiches and egg bakes